Nov 14, 2022 - Research

 A new study by 23andMe found that low-income women are more than two times as likely to have self-reported that they had post-traumatic stress disorder (PTSD) than men of any income, and the study confirmed strong links to other mental health conditions such as anxiety and depression.

-The unpublished study is among the largest studies ever done on PTSD, and included a diverse cohort not limited to veterans or other groups that had in the past been the focus of PTSD research.
+The unpublished study is among the most extensive studies ever done on PTSD and included a diverse cohort not limited to veterans or other groups that had in the past been the focus of PTSD research.
 It included data from about 3 million 23andMe customers who consented to participate in research, 400,000 of whom self-reported being diagnosed with or treated for PTSD.
 While previous studies have shown that women are more likely to be diagnosed with PTSD, this finding indicates that the difference is even more profound for low-income women, even when compared to other women of higher socioeconomic status.

 A Snapshot of the Effects of Trauma

 In the United States, about six percent of the population will experience PTSD at some point in their lives, according to data from the Veterans Administration.
-This aligns with 23andMe’s data, which also found that about six percent of the participants in this study had self-reported a diagnosis for PTSD or reported that they’d been treated for PTSD.
+This aligns with 23andMe’s data, which also found that about six percent of the participants in this study had self-reported a diagnosis of PTSD or reported that they’d been treated for PTSD.

 Henri Garrison-Desany, a former 23andMe intern, led the work for this internal study during his time at 23andMe.
 Henri is now a postdoc at Harvard University’s T.H.
 Chan School of Public Health.

 Henri noted that PTSD offers a vivid example of the interplay between environment (a traumatic event) and genetic factors that come together to impact mental health.
 In other words, a person may be more genetically predisposed to experience PTSD, but it’s the trauma that triggers the condition.
-While our study was limited in that it did not allow for follow-up, for instance, it offers an important snapshot of individuals who report experiencing PTSD.
+While our study was limited in that it did not allow for follow-up, for instance, it offers an essential snapshot of individuals who report experiencing PTSD.

 “Data from 23andMe shows the importance of large cohorts as well,” Henri said.
 “Because [PTSD] is a relatively rare diagnosis compared to depression or anxiety, having a large database helps to determine enough cases to run analyses.”